/api/wallets/delete

 const API_HOST = 'http://localhost:8080';

-async function deleteWallet(walletName) {
+async function deleteWallet(walletPath) {

 try {

-const url = `${API_HOST}/api/wallet/delete?name=${encodeURIComponent(walletName)}`;
+const url = `${API_HOST}/api/wallets/delete?wallet_path=${encodeURIComponent(walletPath)}`;

 const response = await fetch(url);